gpw13/ghost/README.md

 ```

 And once we have that data, we can then filter, explore, and analyze the
-data with our standard R workflow, or even export to Excel or other
+data with our standard R workflow, or even export the downloaded data to
-analytical tools.
+Excel or other analytical tools for further use.